Clicky

 Have you ever noticed how the trials and tribulations of life may obscure our vision of what’s most important—the truth and hope?
 These remind us that there is hope for us because of God’s power and what Jesus Christ has done in the midst of the difficulties we may experience in this life.

 Prayers remind us that God is more significant than any difficulty, which is a comforting thought.
 God’s faithfulness endures through everything.
-Nevertheless, you are one of His children.
-Therefore, you have every reason to sing and dance for joy for His grace.
-Prayer before a Bible study group meeting (or even before our own personal Bible study time) helps us maintain our hearts and minds in the right place, which is in submission to the Creator.
+Nevertheless, you are one of his children.
+Therefore, you have every reason to sing and dance for joy at his grace.

 Bible study is unlike any other study.
-It’s a time to study God’s Word and delve into the more profound meaning and subtleties of His message to mankind.
+It’s a time to study God’s Word and delve into the more profound meaning and subtleties of his message to mankind.
 Therefore, we should approach Bible study with a prepared heart.

 An opening prayer is customary and serves to establish a reverent setting as you invite God’s presence.
 While there is no one proper way to offer an introductory prayer, your petition should be addressed to God with faith, humility, and respect.
-Ensure that it is succinct, targeted, and to the point.
-Prim and foremost, it should be honest and heartfelt.

 Leave a Comment